crowlsyong/rcr-chrome-ext/README.md

 # Risk Credit Report Chrome Extension
 ## Get started
 - Open chrome.
-In the URL, enter: `chrome://extensions` and turn developer mode on in the top right.
+In the URL, enter: `chrome://extensions` and turn Developer mode **on** in the top right.
-- Add the folder which contains all of these files.
+- In the top left of that page, click **Load unpacked** and add the folder which contains all of these files.
 - (optional) Pin the chrome extension by clicking the puzzle piece in the top right, find Risk Credit Score extension, click the pin icon.
 - Visit https://manifold.markets/ian
 - Click extension in the top right, toggle it ON.